Only crazy people believe 2020 elections is credible – Blakk Rasta

 Entertainment of Wednesday, 16 December 2020

-Award-winning radio personality and musician, Abubakar Ahmed, also known as Blakk Rasta says it’s only a crazy person who will believe that the 2020 elections were credible.
+Award-Winning Radio personality and Musician, Abubakar Ahmed, known popularly as Blakk Rasta says it’s only a crazy person who will believe that the 2020 elections were credible.

 According to him, the Electoral Commission which is the body charged with the management of elections in the country has on several occasions changed the figures; an indication that the process and outcome lacks credibility.

-To him, the mistakes and discrepancies in terms of figures do not legitimize the President’s second term.
+To him, the mistakes and discrepancies in terms of figures does not legitimise the President’s second term.

 Ghana’s opposition NPP has said that it will not accept the results of a flawed election because to them, they won handsomely.